Mexico Family Travel

 All travelers, including travelers from visa-free countries, need to fill out a form, called an FMM, before entering the country.
 Most inbound flights will provide this form to you before landing.
 Check the Mexican government website for specific entry requirements.

 In general, there are many parts of Mexico that are perfectly safe for families to travel.
 Families who are planning a 10 day Mexico itinerary can refer to the Mexico Travel Advisory page on the U.S. State Department website to see which cities are safe for travel.
-The site lists out states with travel advisories, but also points out destinations that are safe to visit within those states.

 Transportation